 Arkansas Pedestrian Laws

-When you’re trying to determine who was at fault for your accident as a pedestrian, one of the first things a lawyer will look at is pedestrian laws.
-This way, they can evaluate whether or not you were acting within the law and ensure that you weren’t responsible for what happened.
-Most times, the motorist is at fault for the accident, but it’s important to know the laws that pedestrians could break that cause them to be partially liable.
+When you’re trying to determine who was at fault for your accident as a pedestrian, one of the things a lawyer will look at is pedestrian laws.
+Most times, the motorist is at fault for the accident.
+But it’s important for both drivers and walkers to know the pedestrian laws that apply in Bentonville.

 - At intersections without traffic signals, a motorist must yield to the pedestrian’s right of way within a marked or unmarked crosswalk.